-The Louisiana Department of Health and Hospitals issued a warning for residents about the improper use of neti pots after a second death from a brain-eating ameba.
+The Louisiana Department of Health and Hospitals issued a sinus rinse warning.
+There’s concern people are using the Neti Pot improperly.
+Two people died from a brain-eating ameba.

-A 51-year-old Louisiana woman died after using tap water to irrigate her sinuses.
-She was infected with a deadly ameba.
-In June, a 20-year-old Louisiana man died under the same circumstances according to that state’s health department.
+A 51-year-old Louisiana woman died after using tap water to irrigate her sinuses in 2011.
+A deadly ameba infected the woman.
+Earlier in that year, a 20-year-old Louisiana man died under the same circumstances according to that state’s health department.

 “If you are irrigating, flushing, or rinsing your sinuses, for example, by using a neti pot, use distilled, sterile or previously boiled water to make up the irrigation solution,” said Louisiana State Epidemiologist, Dr. Raoult Ratard.
 “Tap water is safe for drinking, but not for irrigating your nose.”

-When infected, your brain tissue is destroyed.
-Symptoms like a headache, fever, nausea, vomiting, and stiff neck may not appear for up to seven days.
+Brain tissue is destroyed when you are infected with the ameba.
+Symptoms like a headache, fever, nausea, vomiting and stiff neck may not appear for up to seven days.
 Eventually, you may become confused, lack attention, loss of balance, seizures, and hallucinations.
-Death can occur within one to 12 days.
+Death can occur within 1 to 12 days.

 The FDA says the directions on many sinus devices are misleading, contradictory, or lack guidelines.
 For example, the government agency says some manufacturers suggest you don’t use tap water.
 However, the packaging or online videos show tap water.